KEY POINTS

 Are solar panels covered by home insurance?

-Most home and contents insurance policies cover solar panels and other parts of your solar system, such as the inverter, because they’re considered a permanent fixture that’s part of the building, but it’s important to check the Product Disclosure Statement and any other documents that come with your policy to ensure they’re included.
+Most home and contents insurance policies cover solar panels and other parts of your solar system, such as the inverter, because they’re considered a permanent fixture that’s part of the building.
+However, it’s important to check the Product Disclosure Statement and any other documents that come with your policy to ensure your panels are included.
 You may need to make your insurer aware that your home includes a solar system because this could impact your ‘sum insured’, which is the value you stand to recoup in a claim.
 A higher sum insured could increase your insurance premium.

 Share this article